How to make friends at university

 There's a perception that societies involve horrendous initiations and excessive drinking.
 But in reality, this is only true for a tiny fraction of them.
 Uni societies are actually a great way to make friends if you don't drink.

 Find societies that appeal to your interests, whether that's watching movies, baking or playing video games, and go along to their events and meetings.
-Some might involve alcohol, but the majority probably won't, and they're a great way to meet like-minded people.
+Some might involve alcohol, but the majority probably won't, and you could meet some like-minded people.

-This will give you a great chance of making friends with people who have plenty in common, without feeling pressured to drink or go out.
+This will give you a chance to make friends with people who have plenty in common, without feeling pressured to drink or go out.

 Do some research into fun (and cheap) activities you can do in the local area and plan a day out with some people from your course or halls.
 They'll probably appreciate you taking the lead and organising something a bit different.